unix1/nuk/guide/guide.md

 - game registration data
 - general nuk game state, containing information about
     - players in the game
-    - turn information: turn number and who's turn it is next
+    - turn information: turn number and whose turn it is next
 - game engine specific game state, consisting of
     - private game state which will always be empty for every player
     - public game state which is shared among all players